klapkovgv/nlp-news-sentiment-forecasting/README.md

 I know that an NLP pipeline requires systematic text preprocessing.
 According to Tony Guida's *Big Data and Machine Learning in Quantitative Investment*, "any statisctical analysis begins with collecting data" followed by preprocessing to "clean the data and reduce noice where possible".

 I applied the following preprocessing steps:
-* Used the re library to remove non-alphabetic characters and digits
+* Used the `re` library to remove non-alphabetic characters and digits
-* Used nltk to filter out stopwords
+* Used `nltk` to filter out stopwords
-* Used simplemma for morphological analysis and lemmatization
+* Used `simplemma` for morphological analysis and lemmatization

 Why `simplemma`?
-Turkish is an agglutinative language, which makes standard tools like `PorterStemmer` or basic `NLTK` stemmers ineffective.
+The dataset I used consists of Turkish-language economic news, which makes standard lemmatization tools like `PorterStemmer` or basic `NLTK` stemmers ineffective.
 I chose simplemma because it provides high-accuracy lemmatization for Turkish (≈0.89 accuracy), allowing the model to correctly identify word roots.

 Implementation Logic
 ```python